HSL Public Transport Conditions of Carriage and Ticket Terms and Conditions

 The following customers are allowed to travel on HSL transport services without a ticket:

-• Passengers travelling with a child aged between 0–6 in a pram, pushchair or wheelchair, excluding U line buses
+- Passengers traveling with a child aged between 0–6 in a pram, pushchair or wheelchair, excluding U line buses

-• A companion if the accompanied person has a Companion Pass and a valid ticket or right to travel without a ticket
+- a valid ticket or right to travel without a ticket.

 6 How to use tickets and other instructions

-HSL tickets can be used on all buses, commuter trains, the metro, trams and on the Suomenlinna ferry.
-On U line buses serving areas outside the HSL area, HSL tickets can be used within the HSL area.
+HSL tickets can be used on all buses, commuter trains, the Metro, trams, and the Suomenlinna ferry.
+On U line buses serving areas outside the HSL area, HSL tickets on the HSL card or the HSL app can be used within the HSL area.
+Paper single and day tickets and tickets purchased using contactless payment are not accepted on U line buses.

 You must find out which ticket you need for your journey.
-You can use, for example, hsl.fi and the Journey Planner to find out the routes and modes of transport for your journey and which ticket you need to buy.
-Information about tickets and routes is also available at HSL bus and tram stops.
+You can use, for example, hsl.fi and the Journey Planner to find out the routes and modes of transport for your journey and which ticket you need to purchase.
+Information about tickets and routes is also available at HSL bus and tram stops and at hsl.fi.

 6.3 Interchanging